vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 # Managing API quotas with `ratelimit`

 The next stage in improving `call_get` is to make sure it can operate within rate limits; basic access to the [TfL API](https://api-portal.tfl.gov.uk/) is limited to 500 requests per minute.
 Most APIs have rate limits or quotas to protect their backends from excessive load.
 These limits are often phrased as a combination of the number of requests in a given time period (e.g. 500 per minute), and the concurrency of your requests (e.g. no more than two requests at any time).
-When gathering data without concurrency, as is the case with any standard Python code, only the "500 per minute" type of limit is important.
+When gathering data without concurrency, as is the case with any standard single-threaded Python code, only the "500 per minute" type of limit is important.
 This is where the [`ratelimit`](https://pypi.org/project/ratelimit/) library can help.

-The `ratelimit` functionality is implemented as a [decorator](https://realpython.com/primer-on-python-decorators/), an advanced Python language feature which modifies the behaviour of a function.
+The `ratelimit` functionality is implemented as a [decorator](https://realpython.com/primer-on-python-decorators/).
+A decorator is an advanced Python language feature which modifies the behaviour of a function.
+Using the `ratelimit` decorator is not difficult.
 For example, to limit our `call_get` function to a maximum of 500 calls every minute, we write:

 ```python3
 import requests